Grazen0/grazen0.github.io/content/posts/anecdote-on-memory-ownership-in-c.md

 My rationale for this was that `GameBoy` should "own" `rom`, so it should be responsible for cleaning up `rom` when destroyed.

 There was a clear issue with this design, however. **`GameBoy` _assumed_ that `rom` was a heap-allocated array**.
 Not only that, but (being 100% pragmatic) it also assumed that `rom` was an _SDL_-heap-allocated array.
 What if I ever wanted to load, say, a static array to `rom`?
-Do note that I was always calling `GameBoy_load_rom` with the result of an `SDL_LoadFile`, so this didn't cause any problems in practice, but it was still an objectively bad design choice.
+Do note that I was always calling `GameBoy_load_rom` with the result of a `SDL_LoadFile`, so this didn't cause any problems in practice, but it was still an objectively bad design choice.

 ## The Rust Way

 > Funny story, actually: I learned Rust before C. You'll see here how I used that to my advantage.

-So what do you know, Rust came to the rescue. _"How would I approach this in Rust, anyways?"_ I thought.
+So what do you know, Rust came to the rescue. _"How would I approach this in Rust, anyway?"_ I thought.
 This is more or less what I pictured in my mind:

 ```rust
 struct GameBoy {